zeshuaro/off-campus/README.md

 ### Setup Database

 We provide some Python scripts to initialise and insert data into Cloud Firestore.
 The scripts require Python 3.6+.

-#### Install the Required Packages
+Install the required packages with the command below:

     cd scripts/
     pip3 install -r requirements.txt